hack-the-6ix/hackthe6ix-backend/README.md

 to present to the user. `editObject` will normally terminate as soon as an invalid field is found since all `writeCheck` conditions must be true for an edit to succeed.

+NOTE: Virtual fields will NOT have their `writeCheck` evaluated for the purposes of validating a form submission; however, the `submitCheck` condition WILL be checked (if available).

 ```typescript
 {
   writeCheck: true,